 Two museums house permanent collections of his work including the Museum Hundertwasser in Vienna which opened in 1991 and the Hundertwasser Art Center (HAC) in Whangārei on New Zealand’s north island (north of Aukland) which opened in 2022.
 And the Hundertwasser Non-profit Foundation is based in Vienna with both a museum gift shop and an online store carrying a wide variety of Hundertwasser themed items.

 While this is his only structure built in North America, he created a number of well-known works in Europe including a housing complex in Vienna in which some of the rooms feature real trees growing out of windows.
 His work is all about curvilinear forms and avoiding vertical design in structures or the use of straight lines.
-He tried to incorporate buildings that blend in with nature, hence the roof of this winery is covered with grass and small trees.
+He tried to incorporate buildings that blend in with nature, hence the roof of this winery is covered with grass and small olive trees.
 Two large “hills” of dirt were built up in front of the winery which now hide the building very well (helped in part by the grass that grows here).

 One of Friedensreich’s philosophies was to never throw away construction materials even if they break so this winery has several sections constructed of broken material.
 It took over ten years to construct, partly due to the rigidity of his design ideas – he would visit the winery and find something he didn’t like (sometimes major), and it would have to be entirely torn down and reconstructed.